 In keeping with state records keeping guidelines, case files are routinely destroyed after the passage of the prescribed periods of time.
 Information on felony cases older than five years is destroyed and not available, nor is case information on misdemeanors available if more than two years old.

-First degree murder cases are never destroyed.
+Capital cases are never destroyed.